iivanoo/covid-apps-observer/code/report_templates/global_template.md

 * **Arbitrary code execution**: native code using JNI, UNIX command, privilege escalation, etc.
 * **Denial of Service**: event notification deactivation, file deletion, process killing, virtual keyboard disable, terminal shutdown/reboot, etc.

+Note: We do not consider this data point in the current version of our analyzers since it is too verbose for our purposes.

-It is important to note that Androwarn is a static analysis tool, and as such it performs a variety of heuristics and approximations in its analyses.
+:warning: It is important to note that Androwarn is a static analysis tool, and as such it performs a variety of heuristics and approximations in its analyses.
 Said that, the results shown in this report are meant to provide an indication of _potential_ security issues and should be by no means treated as complete and correct.

 ### User ratings and reviews

 For this dimension we turn again to the web interface of the Google Play store.
 Firstly, we automatically mine summary statistics about user ratings from the web page of the app under analysis; then, we automatically download the newest 1000 reviews of the app under analysis.
 For each level of rating (5 stars, 4 stars, , etc., 1 star) we show:
 - a word cloud presenting the main terms used by end users in their reviews in the Google Play store
-- a random sample of 10 reviews in the Google Play store.
+- the last 10 reviews provided by app users in the Google Play store.

 This purposefully simple analysis is meant to help both future users and the development team of the app in understanding what are the main positive and negative points of the app under analysis.